 At a Glance

-- Earn two master's degrees plus a Drug and Alcohol Counseling certificate in 3 years (full-time)
+- Earn two master's degrees plus a Drug and Alcohol Counseling certificate in just under 3 years (full-time)

 - Maximum flexibility for Counseling and MFT licensure across the United States